THE PAST, PRESENT AND FUTURE

 WORK IN THE CLASSROOM

-• The Denver men's soccer program topped the grade point average rankings according to the United Soccer Coaches' Association for the third-consecutive year in 2017-18.
-Denver finished with a 3.619 grade point average in 2016-17 and a 3.628 grade point average in 2017-18 to finish with the highest Division I GPA among the 205 NCAA men's soccer programs in the top division of college athletics.
+• The Denver men's soccer program topped the grade point average rankings according to the United Soccer Coaches' Association for the second-consecutive year in 2016-17.
+Denver finished with a 3.619 grade point average that year to finish with the highest Division I GPA among the 205 NCAA men's soccer programs in the top division of college athletics.

 • In 2015-16, the Pioneers turned in a 3.49 grade point average.